raoul2000/yii2-workflow/guide/workflow-source.md

 When the *SimpleWorkflowBehavior* is initialized, it tries to get a reference to the **Workflow Source Component** to use.
 By default this component is assumed to have the id *workflowSource*.
-If no such component is available, *it will create one* using the *WorkflowPhpSource* class and register it in the Yii2 application so to make it available to other *SimpleWorkflowBehavior*.
+If no such component is available, *it will create one* using the *WorkflowPhpSource* class, and register it in the Yii2 application so to make it available to other *SimpleWorkflowBehavior*.

 To summarize :